-Step Back Think are working with Men’s Health Week this June, check out their website and read on for more information!
+Step Back Think are working with Men’s Health Week this June,

 The Men’s Health Week 2015 theme is “MOMENTS IN TIME”, which is about taking a moment to focus on your health and wellbeing, doing things that you enjoy, within your own circumstances.
 Making small adjustments to your everyday life will build on your overall health and make a positive difference.
 Have a look at the Men’s Health Week website for events near you, or if you are thinking of hosting an event, get inspired by downloading and reading the USEFUL MEN’S HEALTH INFORMATION EVENT IDEAS & CONTACTS booklet.